JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/users_guide/executables_namelists/namelists/nam_eol_adnr.rst

 .. note::

+   Note that the ANDR operates only when the disk is normal to the x-direction, facing the upstream wind.
 An example for two wind turbines is given below:
    .. code-block::

       X [m], Y [m], Ct_inf [-]